Presheaves on lax double functors; or, Instances of models of double theories: Discrete opfibrations of models of double theories

-Next let $\dbl{D}$ be the simplest double theory generated by a nontrivial 2-category, that is, models of $\dbl{D}=\xi:f\To g:c\to d$ are natural transformations $\Xi:F\To G:\cat{C}\to \cat{D}$ between parallel pairs of functors.
+\begin{example}[Initial morphisms of natural transformations] Next let $\dbl{D}$ be the simplest double theory generated by a nontrivial 2-category.
+That is, $\dbl{D}$ is generated by a parallel pair of tight morphisms $c\xto{f,g}d$ and a 2-cell $\xi:f\To g.$ Then models of $\dbl{D}$ are natural transformations $\Xi:F\To G:\cat{C}\to \cat{D}$ between parallel pairs of functors.

 There are two generating initial morphisms over $\dbl{D},$ one per object.
 The generator corresponding to $\id_d$ is uninteresting, just generating $\dbl{D}$-model morphisms that are identity on the $c$ component and arbitrary inital functors on the $d$ components.
-The generating initial morphism corresponding to $\id_c$ is more interesting.
-It looks like this, where we exhibit the $f$ mapping by solid and the $g$ mapping by dashed arrows:
+The generating initial morphism corresponding to $\id_c$ is more interesting: it includes the canonical natural transformation between the two functors $s,t:\bullet\to \WalkingArrow$ into its levelwise product with another copy of $\WalkingArrow.$ Thus pushing out along a copy of this morphism adjoints to a model $X$ of $\dbl{D}$ a new morphism in the $c$ component, with given domain, and a whole new square, with one edge given by a component of the natural transformation constituting $X,$ to the $d$ component.

-We are unable to suggest any simple characterization of the initial morphisms of natural transformations at this time. \end{example}
+Unlike the cases above, we do not see how to describe these initial morphisms of natural transformations in terms of ordinary initial functors. \end{example}

-As with any orthogonal factorization system, we can immediately derive the following by factoring a model morphism into an initial map followed by a discrete opfibration:
+As with any orthogonal factorization system, we can immediately derive the following by factoring a model morphism into an initial map followed by a discrete opfibration.